al3623/rippl/README.md

 NOTES: Current parsing only supports desugared syntax (no proper function definitions; only lambdas)

+Parsing Updates:
+ - make test script read in entire file to test (not line by line)

 Compiler passes:
   * Semantic checks
     - check that clauses in list comprehensions make sense